Vedanta: Between the Brahma Sutras and Adi Shankara (5th–8th centuries)

 Shankara mentions 99 different predecessors of his school in his commentaries.
 A number of important early Vedanta thinkers have been listed in the Siddhitraya by Yamunācārya (c.
 1050), the Vedārthasamgraha by Rāmānuja (c.
 1050–1157), and the Yatīndramatadīpikā by Śrīnivāsa Dāsa.
 At least fourteen thinkers are known to have existed between the composition of the Brahma Sutras and Shankara's lifetime.

 A noted scholar of this period was Bhartriprapancha.
 Bhartriprapancha maintained that the Brahman is one and there is unity, but that this unity has varieties.
 Scholars see Bhartriprapancha as an early philosopher in the line who teach the tenet of Bhedabheda.
+Bhedābheda means "difference and non-difference" and is more a tradition than a school of Vedanta.
+The schools of this tradition emphasize that the individual self (Jīvatman) is both different and not different from Brahman.
+Notable figures in this tradition are Nimbārka (7th century) who founded the Dvaitadvaita school, Bhāskara (8th–9th century), Ramanuja's teacher Yādavaprakāśa, Chaitanya (1486–1534) who founded the Achintya Bheda Abheda school, and Vijñānabhikṣu (16th century).